Latest Update for JEE Advanced

 Stay up-to date with JEE Advanced News

 About JEE Advanced 2024

-JEE Advanced 2024 will be conducted in two shifts in online mode.
-IIT JEE Advanced exam shift 1 timing is 09 AM to 12 PM while shift 2 was held from 02:30 to 05:30 PM.
-Moreover, previous year the authorities re-introduced the 75% eligibility criteria for 12th.
-Applicants looking for admissions in NITs, IITs, IIITs, and GFTIs have to secure a minimum of 75% marks in class 12.
+JEE Advanced 2024 exam will be conducted in two shifts in online mode.
+IIT JEE Advanced exam shift 1 timing is from 09 AM to 12 PM while shift 2 will be held from 02:30 to 05:30 PM.
+Moreover, last year the authorities re-introduced the 75% in 12th eligibility criteria.
+Thus IITs, NITs, IIITs, and GFTIs aspirants have to secure a minimum of 75% marks in class 12.

-JEE Advanced 2024 is among the most difficult entrance tests in the country.
+JEE Advanced 2024 is amongst the most difficult entrances in the country.
 Hence, it requires a lot of dedication and hard work to ace it.
-Candidates willing to appear for the exam have to check the JEE Advanced exam pattern 2024 to know the type of questions asked in the examination.
-By solving the JEE Advanced 2024 question paper for previous years, candidates will gain the time management skills required to crack the entrance exam.
-The JEE Advanced mock test 2023 will help candidates to gain confidence and achieve a reasonable speed limit.
-Moreover, candidates are advised to check JEE Advanced syllabus 2024 carefully.
+Candidates willing to appear for the JEE Advanced 2024 exam have to check the JEE Advanced exam pattern to know the type of questions asked in the exam.
+By solving the JEE Advanced 2024 question paper for previous years, candidates will gain time management skills to crack the entrance exam.
+The JEE Advanced mock test 2024 will help candidates gain confidence and achieve a reasonable speed limit.
+Moreover, candidates are advised to check the JEE Advanced 2024 syllabus pdf carefully.

 The authorities will issue the JEE Advanced admit card 2024 to registered candidates.
 Candidates have to carry the JEE Advanced admit card to the exam centre.
-Moreover, candidates should check the admit card to know the JEE Advanced reporting time, gate closing time, exam centre name and much more.
-Applicants had to adhere to the JEE Advanced dress code and reach the exam centre at least 60 minutes before the commencement of the exam.
+Moreover, candidates should check the JEE Advanced 2024 admit card to know the reporting time, gate closing time, exam centre name and much more.
+Applicants have to adhere to the JEE Advanced 2024 dress code and reach the exam centre at least 60 minutes before the commencement of the exam.

 What is JEE Advanced exam?